 This is a perfect dessert to serve when the weather is warm.
+Just like this Strawberry Shortcake Recipe.
 It's so refreshing and also doesn't require any baking.
 Although I've used mango in this recipe you can top it with absolutely anything you like!
 Mango and coconut take me back to my time living in Thailand so that's where my mind went with this one.

 What is panna cotta?

 Panna cotta literally translates to "cooked cream" and is a classic Italian dessert.
 The traditional dessert is made of sweetened heavy cream where gelatin powder is used as the thickening agent.
 It can be served in a small glasses or inverted onto small dishes.
 It is often flavoured with vanilla bean, vanilla extract, coffee and other flavours.
 In this case it's coconut!